 We acknowledge that poverty or inaccessibility is not limited to a particular race; however, privilege, especially as it relates to food access, is.
 White people in this country, overwhelmingly, have easier access to food and fewer barriers to entry to buy, own, or cultivate land.
 They are more likely to know—or be related to—a farmer or food producer.
 They have access to better nutrition education and are less likely to live (generationally) in a food desert.
 They are more likely to live in a community with a farmer’s market.

-Although we have made efforts to be a part of the solution—by mobilizing the Beet Box to reach low-access communities, by implementing double-matching programs for SNAP recipients, by installing and facilitating schoolyard gardens to give kids of all backgrounds exposure to growing and eating their own produce—we can and will do more.
+Although we have made efforts to be a part of the solution—by mobilizing the Beet Box to reach low-access communities, and by implementing matching programs for SNAP recipients—we can and will do more.

-Recruit and empower black vendors to participate in the Goshen Market and sell produce to the Beet Box using our New Farmer Grants as a catalyst;
+- Recruit and empower black vendors to participate in the Goshen Market and sell produce to the Beet Box;

 - Make a commitment to purchase necessary goods from black-owned businesses when possible;